-ALEXANDER PLATT is in constant demand as an American conductor and music director, holding four concurrent posts in the Hudson River Valley and the Upper Midwest.
-He is Music Director of the La Crosse Symphony Orchestra, the Wisconsin Philharmonic Orchestra and the Marion Philharmonic in Indiana, where he shall retire in the spring of 2017 after 21 years in the post.
+For 25 years, Alexander Platt has conducted The Wisconsin Philharmonic.
+He is also Music Director of the La Crosse Symphony Orchestra.
 He spends his summers in Woodstock, New York as Music Director of the Maverick Concerts, which just celebrated its centenary as the oldest summer chamber-music festival in America.

 Alexander Platt made his debut with Chicago Opera Theater in 1997, conducting Charles Newell’s production of DON GIOVANNI, and then served as the company’s Resident Conductor and Music Advisor from 2001 to 2012.
-During this historic era for COT, he led the Chicago premieres of Britten’s DEATH IN VENICE, John Adams’ NIXON IN CHINA, the Peter Brook LA TRAGEDIE DE CARMEN, and Britten’s A MIDSUMMER NIGHT’S DREAM; the world premiere of the Tony Kushner/Maurice Sendak version of Hans Krasa’s BRUNDIBAR, and of his own version for young people of Tchaikovsky’s IOLANTA; the double-bill of Bartok’s BLUEBEARD’S CASTLE and the Schoenberg ERWARTUNG, with Nancy Gustafson and Samuel Ramey; and the world-premiere recording of Kurka’s THE GOOD SOLDIER SCHWEIK — all to high acclaim in Opera News, The New York Times, The Wall Street Journal, The Financial Times, and both the great Chicago papers.
-During this time he also made his debut at the Banff Festival, leading the co-premiere in conjunction with Calgary Opera of John Estacio’s FROBISHER, to accolades in Opera Canada magazine.
+During this historic era for COT, he led the Chicago premieres of Britten’s DEATH IN VENICE, John Adams’ NIXON IN CHINA, the Peter Brook LA TRAGEDIE DE CARMEN, and Britten’s A MIDSUMMER NIGHT’S DREAM; the world premiere of the Tony Kushner/Maurice Sendak version of Hans Krasa’s BRUNDIBAR, and of his own version for young people of Tchaikovsky’s IOLANTA; the double-bill of Bartok’s BLUEBEARD’S CASTLE and the Schoenberg ERWARTUNG, with Nancy Gustafson and Samuel Ramey; and the world-premiere recording of Kurka’s THE GOOD SOLDIER SCHWEIK.
 In 2012, Alexander concluded his tenure at COT leading the Chicago premiere of the Shostakovich MOSCOW PARADISE, to unanimous critical praise.

 Through all these years, Alexander Platt has also been devoted to the music of our time, having conducted the US premieres of works by Britten, Shostakovich, Ned Rorem, Colin Matthews, Daron Hagen, Joseph Schwantner, John Corigliano, Harold Meltzer, Libby Larsen, Joan Tower, Judith Weir, William Neil, and Simon Holt — as well as those of his brother Russell Platt, the classical-music editor at The New Yorker magazine.
 A signal success in this regard was the 2007 premiere of Alexander’s new version for chamber orchestra of David Del Tredici’s masterpiece, Final Alice (1976), under a major grant from the New York State Music Fund, with The New York Times praising Mr. Platt’s traversal of Del Tredici’s notoriously difficult score.